 - First, become educated from places like the International Misophonia Research Network about what is and is not known about misophonia.

-- Fourth, when someone you care about is triggered, help them regulate their intense emotions with whatever skillful and effective coping skills they have for those moments.
+- When someone you care about is triggered, help them regulate their intense emotions with whatever skillful and effective coping skills they have for those moments.
 When the situation passes, then you can talk to them more rationally and reassure them about how to continue to make changes in the future.

-Final Thoughts On Misophonia
+Final Thoughts on Misophonia

 Misophonia can result in frustrating consequences for you or your loved ones.
 Fortunately, you don’t have to suffer in silence.
 Treatment is available.
 What you’re experiencing right now can be challenging, but it’s highly treatable.
 Therapy and specialized support can help make a meaningful difference in your life.